Photo: Public Domain

 # 4 – Photographs And Memories

-The song “Photographs and Memories,” was the B side to the single “You Don’t Mess Around With Jim. “ However the beauty of the song has just grown even more special after all these years.
+The song “Photographs and Memories” was the B side to the single “You Don’t Mess Around With Jim. ” However, the song’s beauty has grown even more special after all these years.
 This is such a tender song.
-The guitar work is fabulous and the melody is just breathtaking.
-The title of the song was also used as the title to Jim Croce’s best-selling Greatest Hits album.
+The guitar work is fabulous, and the melody is just breathtaking.
+Jim Croce’s best-selling Greatest Hits album also used the song’s title.

 # 3 – I Got A Name

 As we start to wind down our Jim Croce Songs list, the last three songs define the sound of the early 1970s and the beauty of Jim Croce’s work.
-The song “I Got A Name,” was released on the I Got A Name LP.
+The song “I Got A Name” was released on the I Got A Name LP.
 The I Got A Name album was the last official Jim Croce album released before all the greatest hits packages and compilations began to be issued by ABC Records.
-The album featured the last song Jim Croce ever wrote entitled “Salon and Saloon.”
+The album featured Jim Croce’s last song, “Salon and Saloon.”

 # 2 – I’ll Have To Say I Love You In A Song